sashabeton/bitcoinvault/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the broyaled tests manually, launch `src/test/test_bitcoin`.
+To run the bvaultd tests manually, launch `src/test/test_bitcoin`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the broyaled tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the bvaultd tests.

-To add more broyaled tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more bvaultd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the broyale-qt tests manually, launch `src/qt/test/test_bitcoin-qt`
+To run the bvault-qt tests manually, launch `src/qt/test/test_bitcoin-qt`

-To add more broyale-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more bvault-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests